 COVID-19 Policies and Exemptions

-Here is the latest news concerning Fall 2020 classes and our plans for returning to class in September.
+Here is the latest news concerning Fall 2020 classes.

 The challenges are real, so we're working on helpful solutions for a successful semester!